inspire-eu-validation/INSPIRE-Validator-UI/README.md

 1. Branching strategy

-  - The main branch for development is named staging
-All development work will be based on the staging branch
+The main branch for development is the staging  branch All development work will be based on this staging branch

 2. Change management process

-All changes to the codebase must be initiated through an issue creation.
+Changes to the source code must be initiated through an issue creation.
-The issue must comprehensively describe the changes to be incorporated in the INSPIRE Reference Validator UI
+This issue must describe the changes to be incorporated in the INSPIRE Reference Validator UI

 3. Development workflow